TDPatcher/TDPatcher/README.md

 # TDPatcher

-The full dataset and source code will be released when the paper is ready for publishing!
+We have provided the source code and processed data to perform this study.
+The NiCad evaluation results is now updated, we will discuss details in the paper later!
-We provide our in-the-wild evaluation results for further investigation as follow:
+We also provide our in-the-wild evaluation results for further investigation as follow:

 Label|TODO-introducting commit|TODO-introduced Method::Lineno|TODO-dropped Method::Lineno